 In MOVES, "pollutant" refers to particular types of pollutants or precursors of the pollutant, such as CO or NOx, while "process" refers to the mechanism by which emissions are created, such as running exhaust or start exhaust.
 Processes in MOVES are mutually exclusive types of emissions and users must select all processes associated with a particular pollutant in order to account for all emissions of that pollutant.
-For example, there are 12 separate pollutant processes must be selected to properly account for all hydrocarbon emissions from motor vehicles.
+For example, there are 12 separate pollutant processes in MOVES for hydrocarbon emissions.
+In most cases, all 12 of these processes must be selected to properly account for all hydrocarbon emissions from motor vehicles.21